Sadigjan: Childhood and youth

 story house consisting of two rooms.
 Later, when the fame came to him, Mirza Sadikh built a three-story house on one of the best streets of Shusha and himself took part in its construction as a worker for several days.

 From childhood, Sadikh showed a great interest in art, and wonderfully sang folk songs.
 His father, Asadullah, took him to the school of the famous musicologist Harrat Gulu.
 After checking his vocal abilities, Sadikh was accepted there.
 The graduates of this school, besides Sadigjan, were the most famous mugham performers of Shusha - Haji Husi, Mashadi Isi, Deli Ismail, Shahnaz Abbas, Bulbuljan, Keshtazly Hashim, Kechachioglu Mahammad, Jabbar Garyaghdioghlu.
 This school had a great influence on the formation of Sadikh as a musician.
 At the age of 18, Sadigjan lost his voice and after that he learned to play various musical instruments such as: kamancha, flute, nai, and tar.
-He was taught to play tar by the famous Shusha tarist Mirza Ali Askar, who, being impressed by his play, said:
+He was taught to play tar by the famous Shusha tarist Mirza Ali Asgar, who, being impressed by his play, said:

-In the ensemble of Mirza Ali Askar, Mirza Sadikh was a kemanchist.
-But one day, when Mirza Ali Askar fell ill, Sadigjan, replaced him as a tar player and managed to demonstrate his abilities in playing this instrument.
+In the ensemble of Mirza Ali Asgar, Mirza Sadikh was a kemanchist.
+But one day, when Mirza Ali Asgar fell ill, Sadigjan, replaced him as a tar player and managed to demonstrate his abilities in playing this instrument.
 Inspired by his success, Sadigjan devoted himself entirely to tar, and since then he has been constantly honing his skills.